David Bagration of Mukhrani: Marriage and divorce

 Bagrationi is the only member of his branch who retains Georgian citizenship and residence since the death of his father in 2008.
 Aside from his unmarried elder brother, he is senior in male-line descent of the Bagration family, while Ana's father, Prince Nugzar Bagration-Gruzinsky, is the only remaining prince who descends in male line George XII, the last king to reign over the united Kartli and Kakheti kingdom.
 The marriage between Nugzar Gruzinsky's heiress and the Mukhrani heir potentially resolves their rivalry for the claim to the throne, which had divided Georgian monarchists:

 There had been reports of marital discord since April 2009.
 In December 2009, in a Georgian version of The Moment of Truth on Imedi TV the Georgian actress Shorena Begashvili admitted to having an affair with Bagrationi.
 Georgian Interior Minister Vano Merabishvili alleged in an interview published by Russian newspaper Kommersant on 7 April 2010 that their marital union had been arranged with the primary purpose of promoting the restoration of the Georgian monarchy under the Bagrationi.
 Therefore, according to Merabishvili, Anna Bagration-Gruzinsky was forced to divorce her first husband, Grigol Malania, in order to allow her to wed Bagrationi.
 At that time Merabishvili claimed that the Bagrationi couple were no longer married.
 However it was rumoured by the Georgian press that the couple had reconciled and was expecting their first child.

 The couple are said to have retaken their marital vows in a civil ceremony on 12 November 2010 in Madrid.

 The couple's only child, a son, Giorgi, was born in Madrid on 27 September 2011 and baptized by Patriarch Ilia II at the Svetitskhoveli Cathedral in Mtskheta on 3 November 2013.

 On 15 December 2013, the official statement from Bagrationi posted on the website "Royal House of Georgia" confirmed his divorce from Anna.
-Giorgi remains the only son of either spouse, and the only son and grandson, respectively, of the rival Bagrationi pretenders, Prince David and Prince Nugzar.
+Giorgi remains the only son of David and Ana, who have both not married again.

-In 2020, he married Irina Begashvili.
+Following Prince Nugzar's death in 2025, David's former wife Ana became his rival Pretender due to the Gruzinsky branch going extinct in the male line.
+Their son Prince Giorgi subsequently became Heir Apparent to both of his parents, which makes the ultimate reconciliation of the rival claims almost certain, since he can only be displaced from either succession by his death.